 - PhotographyHow to Review Your Own PhotographyAmy Touchette

 Photography is an expensive hobby, particularly when you prioritize buying gear.
 After buying your first SLR camera, you've committed yourself to buying into a "system" of lenses and flashes that work only within the walls of your own brand.
 After that commitment, it can be costly to sell off your entire kit and migrate to another system (I've pulled this costly maneuver enough times to know).

 Avoiding the more expensive side of photography is a two part approach: first, don't connect your success to the gear you use.
 This means not buying into the mindset that one more piece of gear will perfect your work.
 There are no magic bullets when it comes to gear; the best way is to acquire gear is slowly and carefully.

 Second, reduce cost in the ways that count.
 Buying used gear was a bit daunting for me at first, but has proved to be a move that helped me afford cameras and lenses that were otherwise out of my reach.
 Making smart decisions like fast primes (more on that later) will help you fight gear acquisition syndrome.
 Keep reading for more ideas on how to make smart gear decisions.

-3. Skip the Stops
+3. Skip the Stops to Start

-4. Move to Manual
+4. Move to Manual for More Control

 The sooner you begin to truly control your exposure, the sooner you'll become more than a camera button pusher.
-This isn't always easy - it requires learning plenty about metering, exposure, focus and more.
+This isn't always easy—it requires learning plenty about metering, exposure, focus and more.

 Venturing outside of the automatic exposure mode is the single largest step you'll take to transition from camera button pusher to artist.
 When you begin to control the photo and can handle the nuances of exposure, you are turning the exposure process upside down and envisioning an outcome for the photo.
 You can learn to handle backlighting, creative exposure, and many more scenarios than the camera can handle on its own.